Morikko/sync-tab-groups/README.md

 If you find a bug, please [open an issue](https://github.com/Morikko/sync-tab-groups/issues) or send me an email.

 # Thanks
+Thank you all of you for helping me improving and fixing the extension :)

 I thank [denschub/firefox-tabgroups](https://github.com/denschub/firefox-tabgroups) for his UI code I reused as a base.